tiktok/tiktok-business-api-sdk/java_sdk/docs/ToolApi.md

 ToolApi apiInstance = new ToolApi();
 String advertiserId = "advertiserId_example"; // String | Advertiser ID.
 String accessToken = "accessToken_example"; // String | Authorized access token.
 For details, see [Authentication](https://ads.tiktok.com/marketing_api/docs?id=1738373164380162).
-String language = "language_example"; // String | The language you want the returned region name to be translated into.
+String language = "en"; // String | The language you want the returned region name to be translated into.
 Default value: en Currently, we only support zh, fr, es, ko, vi, en, hi, it, tr, ru, ja, id, de, ms, ar, and th Note: If you do not pass in one of the supported values above, it will return as the default en. try {
     Response result = apiInstance.searchRegion(advertiserId, accessToken, language);
     System.out.println(result);